nightingale-media-player/nightingale-hacking/installer/common/README.txt

 * Need to change the HTTP accept-language tag to match locale (5437)
 * [iTunes Importer] Scanning for media duplicates track entries (5465) Fixed with version 3.0.10 of the importer.
-* [iPod] Need to support the iPod Touch/iPhone (6389)
+* [iPod] iPod Touch/iPhone not yet supported (6389)

 Linux Specific

 * No way to have system-wide install (can only install to a single user) (3679)
 * Service pane context menu requires right click + hold (4584)
 * [Linux Fedora 32 and 64 bit] Cannot mount iPOD (6200)
-   Fixed with version 2.1.5 of the iPod Device Support add-on.
+   Will be fixed with version 2.1.5 of the iPod Device Support add-on.

 MacOSX Specific